PetroIvaniuk/awesome-ml/README.md

 3. [Simple Reinforcement Learning with Tensorflow](https://medium.com/emergent-future/simple-reinforcement-learning-with-tensorflow-part-0-q-learning-with-tables-and-neural-networks-d195264329d0) is a first part of list of articles.
 4. [Deep Reinforcement Learning from beginner to expert](https://medium.freecodecamp.org/an-introduction-to-reinforcement-learning-4339519de419) is a first part of list of articles by @simoninithomas.

+## Workshops ##
+1. [Spinning Up in Deep RL](https://openai.com/blog/spinning-up-in-deep-rl-workshop-review/) first RL Workshop by OpenAI.
+This workshop took a deeper dive into RL algorithm design, robotics, and building safe AI systems.
+All resource package here [here](https://spinningup.openai.com/en/latest/)

 ## RL Software ##
-[GYM](https://gym.openai.com/) - is a toolkit for developing and comparing reinforcement learning algorithms.
+1. [GYM](https://gym.openai.com/) - is a toolkit for developing and comparing reinforcement learning algorithms.

 ## Books ##